harisont/formal-to-some-extent-notes/Semantics.md

 - **Existential**: “The Queen of the UK is wearing a hat” <- “There exists a Queen of England”
 - **Aspectual**: “I just stopped reading” <- “I have been reading”
 - **Iterative**: “He returned to Cambridge” <- “He had been in Cambridge before” or “He said no again” <- “He already had said no”
-- **Implicative**: “Kokoro Fuji managed to top the boulder” <- “He was trying to top the boulder”
+- **Implicative**: “Kokoro Fuji managed to top the boulder” <- “He was trying to top the boulder”.

 #### Conversational implicature